prokopto-dev/fabric-plus/README.md

 See [`fabric`](https://github.com/fabric/fabric) for more details on the base `fabric` library, if interested in the underlying behaviors.
 Some have been changed: see Important Changes and the documentation for more information.

+## Note On Changelogs

+- Changelog will be implemented AFTER 1.0, given that 1.0 was considered MVP and all features should be stable.
+- Docs will continue to be updated throughout, inbetween release versions.

 ## Installation

 ### pip (via PyPI)